 - An employee must be 18 years and older, or 70 years and less

 - To be considered active at work, the employee should be performing regular duties at work.
-Any employee on long leave due to health reasons (not recognised by the company) is not considered eligible
+Any employee on long leave due to health reasons (unrecognized by the company) does not consider eligible

-- An employee absent from duty due to sickness, injury, or maternity leave, will be considered active.
-He/she will be required to submit a health declaration at the time of registering for the policy
+- An employee absent from duty due to sickness, injury, or maternity leave, may consider active.
+He/she requires to submit a health declaration at the time of registering for the policy

 A non-employer-employee group can be insured, subject to conditions imposed by IRDA

-A non-employer-employee group can be same bank account holders, members belonging to a social organisation, or people having the same occupation like a group of journalists, lawyers, or doctors.
+A non-employer-employee group can be the same bank account holders, members belonging to a social organization, or people having the same occupation as a group of journalists, lawyers, or doctors.

 However, the need for an insurance policy should be incidental and not for the purpose of obtaining just insurance.

-The protocol is the same, a single policy will be issued to cover homogeneous members.
-There will only be one master policy holder in any case.
-Rest of the members clearly need to specify their relationship with the master policy holder, to be eligible.
+The protocol is the same, a single policy can issue to cover homogeneous members.
+There will only be one master policyholder in any case.
+The rest of the members clearly need to specify their relationship with the master policyholder, to be eligible.